 Known as the spice basket of the Caribbean, Grenada produces 12 different spices, including cloves, nutmeg, mace, ginger and cinnamon.
 Sailors claim they can smell their sweet fragrance as far as 20 miles out at sea.
 There are said to be more spices here per square mile than anywhere else on earth.
 Grenada’s most important spices are nutmeg and mace, supposedly introduced to the island in 1843 as a surprise addition to the rum punch at a local bash.
 Since then, no one in Grenada would consider drinking rum punch without it.
 Grenada is the world’s third largest producer of nutmeg and mace.

-The capital and main port city of St. George’s, a horseshoe-shaped harbor known as the Carenage at the southern end of Grenada, is very picturesque.
-Its Saturday market is incredibly lively and colorful, perhaps the best open-air market in all the Caribbean.
+The picturesque capital and main port city of St. George’s lines a horseshoe-shaped harbor known as the Carenage at the southern end of Grenada.
+St. George’s Saturday market is incredibly lively and colorful, perhaps the best open-air market in all the Caribbean.